yeesaurus/yeeassistantforcoding/README.md

    Hello!
 Do you have an unsolved issue?
 Search your issue here.

 ## 🦕How to start?
-   First download the YeeAssistentForCoding from our [github](https://github.com/yeesaurus/yeeassistentforcoding).
+   First download the YeeAssistAntForCoding from our [github](https://github.com/yeesaurus/yeeassistentforcoding).
    When is YeeAssistentForCoding downloaded open index.html and yahoo you started it!!
    Of course we have YeeAssistentForCoding online.
 [Click here](https://yeesaurus.github.io/yeeassistentforcoding/) to visit